-They can also talk about their work routines, the work culture at your company, or a behind-the-scenes angle of how the products or services you offer are created.
+They can also talk about their work routines, the work culture at your company, or a behind-the-scenes angle of how their favorite products or services you offer are created.

-Social Justice Will Take Up an Important Role in Marketing
+15. Social Justice Will Continue to be a Critical Role in Marketing

 As online audiences become more progressive, they are even more conscious of social justice and how big of a role brands play in uplifting the vulnerable segments of society.
-In 2022, businesses will base a major chunk of their Corporate Social Responsibility (CSR) campaigns on online social movements.
+In 2023, businesses will base their Corporate Social Responsibility (CSR) campaigns on online social movements.

-In the future, brands will be expected to take sides more and push for what is right in order to earn respect from their audiences and influencers will work with brands that reflect their own values.
+In the future, brands will be expected to take sides more and push for what is right to earn their audiences’ respect, and influencers will work with brands that reflect their values.

-From a marketing perspective, this allows loyal customers to jump on the bandwagon and post content of their own based on the cause the brand is pushing for.
+From a marketing perspective, this allows loyal customers to jump on the bandwagon and post content based on the cause the brand is pushing for.
 This User-Generated Content (UGC) may be as simple as a photo or as complex as a vlog by an influencer featuring the brand.

 Do you want to start an influencer marketing program and need a turnkey solution?
 Check out all of the features of Tapfiliate and start today.

 Influencer marketing is evolving at a lightning-fast speed.
-If you want to reach new audiences and impact your bottom line, you should stay up-to-date and look at what the possibilities are for your brand in the future.
-Following the trends like co-creation and cross-channel campaigns, nano-and micro-influencers, and others will help promote your business and increase sales.
+If you want to reach new audiences and impact your bottom line, you should stay up-to-date and look at future possibilities for your brand.

-Influencer marketing is useful when you use it to build deeper, more meaningful relationships with your audience by providing them with valuable content via their favorite influencers.
-So make sure that whoever you work with, they have creative freedom to be authentic so that your brand can leave a lasting impression on their audience.
+- Influencer marketing is useful when you use it to build deeper, more authentic connections with your audience by providing them with valuable content from brands via their favorite influencers.